top of page

 Did you know?
 Toilet paper is a problem in the mountains

-One thing to be aware of when it comes to toilets in the mountains, and one thing that is often misunderstood is the "water-soluble tissues" that are often seen these days.
+Things to be aware of when it comes to toilets in the mountains, and one thing that is often misunderstood is the "water-soluble tissues" that are often seen these days.

 Double Face